aniketpant83/backend-devops-lab/README.md

 A microservices-based backend system using Flask, orchestrated with Docker and Kubernetes, and integrated into a CI/CD pipeline with Jenkins and Ansible.

 1. Microservices Development with Flask
-Design Microservices: Plan the architecture and design of individual microservices (e.g., Employee, Department, Leave Management).
+ - Designed individual microservices (Employee, Department, Leave Management).
-Develop RESTful APIs: Implement RESTful APIs for each microservice.
+ - Developed RESTful APIs for each microservice.
-2. Unit Testing + Postman: Write and run unit tests for each service to ensure code quality and functionality.
+ - Used SQLAlechmy to handle DB.
+2. Testing
+ - Wrote unittests for automated testing of Flask microservices.
+ - Postman for manual testing of APIs
 3. Containerization with Docker
-Create Dockerfiles: Write Dockerfiles for each microservice.
-Docker Compose: Build images for your microservices and run containers using docker compose.
+ - Created 5 Dockerfiles: 1 for each microservice, 1 for unittests, and 1 for ansible (explain in next step)
+ - A final docker compose file.
-4. Configuration Management with Ansible
+4. Configuration Management with Ansible: Wrote Ansible Playbooks to:
-Write Ansible Playbooks: Automate environment setup and deployment tasks using Ansible.
-Automate Deployments: Use Ansible for automated deployments to your Kubernetes cluster.
-Local Testing: Run and test your containers locally.
+ - Automate testing of microservices being up and running.
+ - Automate set-up of Nginx reverse proxy.
+ - As indicated in the previous point, created a Dockerfile for this too, and added to docker compose.
-5. Continuous Integration and Deployment with Jenkins Setup Jenkins: Configure Jenkins for your project.
+5. WIP: Continuous Integration and Deployment with Jenkins
-Build Pipeline: Create pipelines for automated building, testing, and deploying of your microservices.
-Integrate with Source Control: Connect Jenkins to your Git repository.
-6. Orchestration with Kubernetes
+6. WIP: Orchestration with Kubernetes
-Kubernetes Manifests: Write Kubernetes manifests (YAML files) for deploying your microservices.
-Deploy on Kubernetes: Deploy your microservices to a Kubernetes cluster (can be a local cluster like Minikube or a cloud-based one).
-Test Orchestration: Ensure microservices are communicating effectively and are scalable.

 ---

 **Steps to run code**

-- Backend Flask Microservices: Run each microservice (3 of them) but navigating to the that microservice directory and running 'python3 <microservice_name>.py'
-- Unit Tests: Run unit tests by navigating to root directory and running 'python3 -m unittest discover'

-If you want to use docker:
-- go to project root and type docker-compose up (will run the 3 microservices and one unit test service)
+- Clone repo to a directory and open on VSCode or editor of choice.
+- Install Docker (and if needed, other things too) and run 'docker compose up' from project root directory
+- This will run the 3 microservices, unit tests for all 3, and ansible playbooks.
-- you can do ctrl+c to stop the containers and then docker-compose down
+- Use to ctrl+c to stop the containers and then docker-compose down to delete containers.
+Remember to delete images for cleanup
+- Expected result of unit tests should be 17 tests running and passing, and ansible playbook with 8 oks and 7 changed, 0 fails.

 ---